Bunogi/darkredis/README.md

 [![Documentation](https://docs.rs/darkredis/badge.svg)](https://docs.rs/darkredis) [![Build Status](https://travis-ci.org/Bunogi/darkredis.svg?branch=master)](https://travis-ci.org/Bunogi/darkredis) [![Crates.io Status](https://img.shields.io/crates/v/darkredis.svg)](https://crates.io/crates/darkredis)

 `darkredis` is a Redis client for Rust written using the new `std::future` and `async` await.
-Currently nightly only, the library tries to be ergonomic and easy to use.
+It's designed to be easy to use, and lacks advanced features.
+Requires rust 1.39.0 or newer.

 Currently not all Redis commands have convenience functions, and there may be ergonomic improvements to make.

 ## Why?
-There are other Redis clients out there for Rust, but none of them allow you to easily write `await` in your code. `redis-rs` is a good client for sure, but it's async module is based on `futures 0.1`.
-Therefore, I ripped my custom-written Redis client from an async project of mine.
-The result of this is `darkredis`, and I hope it will be useful to you, even if only to experiment with async and await.
+When `darkredis` was originally written, it was part of an async project.
+At the time, there was no real way to use `.await` with redis-rs, so I set out to change that.
+The result is `darkredis`, and it has worked very well for my own personal use, which it might for you too.
+It's designed to be as simple as possible, serving as an easy way to call redis commands.

 # Cargo features
  - `runtime_tokio`(on by default): Use the tokio 0.2 runtime and Tcp primitives.
 Requires a running tokio 0.2 runtime.